Applying WordPress Filters

 For example, Amazon enables customers to quickly narrow the search field by selecting a department, category, and several sub-categories from a drop-down menu.
 You can then further narrow your results by selecting checkboxes for characteristics such as price ranges, shipping options, ratings, and colors:

 While your site probably doesn’t have as many products as Amazon, it’s still wise to put a hierarchy of filters in place.
-Filter criteria can be almost anything, and the more specific categories you’re able to provide, the easier it will be for customers to search for the products they need.
+The WordPress filter criteria can be almost anything, and the more specific categories you’re able to provide, the easier it will be for customers to search for the products they need.

 Best WordPress Plugins for eCommerce Filtering

 While you could set up filters on your WordPress site manually, this would require a lot of time and coding.
 It’s far simpler to pick up a dedicated plugin API that will do the job for you.
 Let’s look at four of the best plugins for adding eCommerce filtering to your website.